scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         -   Problems generating the vertical metrics tables in cid keyed otf fonts
-        -   Problems working with cid-keyed fonts in scripts if fontforge could not find the requisite cidmap file
+        -   Problems working with cid-keyed fonts in scripts if websharpstudios could not find the requisite cidmap file

             * * * * *